Deciduous: Botany

 In botany and horticulture, deciduous plants, including trees, shrubs and herbaceous perennials, are those that lose all of their leaves for part of the year.
 This process is called abscission.
 In some cases leaf loss coincides with winter—namely in temperate or polar climates.
 In other parts of the world, including tropical, subtropical, and arid regions, plants lose their leaves during the dry season or other seasons, depending on variations in rainfall.

 The converse of deciduous is evergreen, where foliage is shed on a different schedule from deciduous plants, therefore appearing to remain green year round because not all the leaves are shed at the same time.
 Plants that are intermediate may be called semi-deciduous; they lose old foliage as new growth begins.
 Other plants are semi-evergreen and lose their leaves before the next growing season, retaining some during winter or dry periods.

 Like a number of other deciduous plants, Forsythia flowers during the leafless season.

 Many deciduous plants flower during the period when they are leafless, as this increases the effectiveness of pollination.
 The absence of leaves improves wind transmission of pollen for wind-pollinated plants and increases the visibility of the flowers to insects in insect-pollinated plants.
 This strategy is not without risks, as the flowers can be damaged by frost or, in dry season regions, result in water stress on the plant.

 Spring leafout and fall leaf drop are triggered by a combination of daylight and air temperatures.
-The exact conditions required will vary with the species, but generally more cold-tolerant genera such as Salix will leaf-out earlier and lose their leaves later, while genera such as Fraxinus and Juglans can only grow in warm, frost-free conditions so they need at least 13 hours of daylight and air temperatures of around 70 °F (21 °C) to leaf out.
+The exact conditions required will vary with the species, but generally more cold-tolerant genera such as Salix will leaf out earlier and lose their leaves later, while genera such as Fraxinus and Juglans leaf out later, and drop their leaves earlier.
 They will be among the earliest trees to lose their leaves in the fall.
-In sub-Arctic climates such as Alaska, leaves begin turning colors as early as August.
-However, for most temperate regions it takes place in late September through early November and in subtropical climates such as the southern United States, it may be November into December.
+In sub-Arctic climates such as Alaska, leaves begin turning color as early as August.
+However, for most temperate regions it takes place in late September to early November and in subtropical climates such as the southern United States, it may be November into December.